FlineDev/BartyCrouch/README.md

 bartycrouch -t "{ id: MyApp }|{ secret: abc123 }" -i "path/to/en.lproj/Localizable.strings" -e "path/to/de.lproj/Localizable.strings" -f
 # => force-translates all values – also existing ones - for all languages except German (and English)
 ```

+In order to use the Microsoft Translator API you need to register [here](https://datamarket.azure.com/dataset/bing/microsofttranslator) (there's a very useful free option).
+Then you can add a client [here](https://datamarket.azure.com/developer/applications) which will give you the credentials needed for this feature.

 #### Force (aka `-f`)